dhiyyah/DataCabbies/README.md

 ### 20-December <br />
 Ayah: Python script that has Simple_functions to return data of pickups on one day or on mondays for Jan, it is hard coded

+### 20-December <br />
+Shree : Uploaded try.iypnb file where I have tried to visualize the data set in the form of scatter plots with respect to the tip amount.